globus/globus-sdk-python/docs/core/base_client.rst

         with SearchClient(app=app, transport=my_transport) as client:
             ...  # any usage

-    # at this stage, the transport will not be closed
+    # At this stage, the transport will still be open.
-    # it should be explicitly closed
+    # It should be explicitly closed:
     my_transport.close()